 DBA, EMBA, MA, MBA, MPM, MPP, and MSc programs

 These are coursework degrees for which students must fulfill a minimum course requirement specified in the program descriptions in the Postgraduate Program Catalog.
 Students may also undertake a project under the supervision of a faculty member.
 Projects require the submission of a written report, as specified by the department, and carry a maximum of nine credits.

 In addition to coursework requirements, DBA students will undertake thesis research under the direction of their thesis supervisors.
 They are required to pass a qualifying examination within a stipulated period.
 Those who fail the qualifying examination after two attempts are not allowed to continue with their doctoral studies.
 DBA students are required to take a thesis examination conducted by a Thesis Examination Committee.

 Students on postgraduate diploma programs must fulfill a minimum coursework requirement of 15 credits.
 Those on postgraduate certificate programs must fulfill a minimum coursework requirement of eight credits.

 In order to ensure research postgraduate students have the oral and aural skills for effective postgraduate studies and classroom teaching, before the start of their first term of study at HKUST, all new full-time research postgraduate students are required to take a spoken English test, the English Language Proficiency Assessment (ELPA), administered by the Center for Language Education.

-Students who failed to attain Level 4 in the ELPA Speaking Test or take the test in their first term of study at the University are required to take LANG 5000 Foundation in Listening and Speaking for Postgraduate Students until they pass the course by attaining at least Level 4 in the ELPA Speaking Test before graduation.
+Students who fail to attain Level 4 in the ELPA Speaking Test or who fail to take the test in their first term of study at the University are required to take LANG 5000 Foundation in Listening and Speaking for Postgraduate Students until they pass the course by attaining at least Level 4 in the ELPA Speaking Test before graduation.